ros2/ros2_documentation/source/ROS-Framework/interfaces/actions/Working-with-actions/Understanding-ROS2-Actions/Understanding-ROS2-Actions.rst

   [WARN] [turtlesim]: Rotation goal received before a previous goal finished.
 Aborting previous goal

-When a new goal arrives while another is still running, the action server decides whether to accept or reject it.
+When a new goal arrives while another is still running, what happens next depends on the action server implementation.
+ROS does not define a single policy for this case.
+The server's goal callback can accept or reject the new goal, and then decides what to do with any goal that is already running.
-Turtlesim accepts the new goal and aborts the one that was already running.
+In Turtlesim, the callback accepts the new goal and aborts the previous one, but a different server might reject the new goal, or keep both.
-Other servers may handle this differently.

 For more information, see :doc:`About actions <../../../About-Actions>` and the `Actions design article <https://design.ros2.org/articles/actions.html>`_.